 If I have UMN insurance, do I need to purchase the mandatory international insurance coverage?

-All students must purchase the mandatory international insurance coverage except for international students traveling to their home country of citizenship, whenever they are traveling for university purposes.
+All students must purchase the mandatory international insurance coverage, including students traveling to their country of citizenship, whenever they are traveling for university purposes.

 How much does the mandatory international insurance coverage cost?